AkshatDaiya/WebSite_Development/README.md

  After running this project you will see a login page, for that you have to Sign up There is also a DASHBOARD Page only for the admin to change information => (http://localhost:5000/admin/) In this, you will see a login page: UserName = AkshatDaiya || Password = Admin

+# BEFORE THAT YOU HAVE TO CONNECT IT TO MONGODB.